panglesd/slipshow/docs/record-and-replay.rst

 This allows to easily make a diagram, a graph, or provide recorded sketching during an explanation, freeing you from having to draw it live.

-An example of presentation using such feature can be found here TODO:.
+An example of presentation using such feature can be found `here <https://choum.net/panglesd/hb.html>`_ (press right to start the animation/go to the next one).

 This feature is still experimental, and time will tell how useful it is, what are its limitations and how to improve it.
 Do not hesitate to reach out if you use it, and write about how it went.